NEXTHOME/programador.cs-reels/README.md

 Clique na imagem para ser redirecionado ao código:

-Click on the image to be redirected to the code:
+Click on the image dskmd to be redirected to the code:

 <p float="left">